 When my kids were young & how it’s shaped them today

 PACKING AWAY TOYS – My kids have been helping me to pack up the toys from the moment they could crawl.
-We would sing a packing up song as we were tidying up the toys, totally made up “we are packing up the toys, we are packing up the toys, packing packing packing up, packing up the toys’.
-It makes it fun and joyful.
-I also made sure their rooms were tidy before going to bed, when they were little I helped, but as they got older this has become a task they complete themselves.
+We would sing a packing up song (that we made up ourselves) as we were tidying up the toys: “we are packing up the toys, we are packing up the toys, packing packing packing up, packing up the toys”.
+It made it fun and joyful.
+I also made sure their rooms were tidy before going to bed.
+When they were little I helped, but as they got older this become a task they completed themselves.

-MADE THEIR BED FROM A YOUNG AGE – As much as I would’ve loves to have straightened the kids’ beds after they made them when they were younger (they were lumpy), I resisted because they had put in the effort and for that I am grateful.
-Also because I didn’t have time, it’s one less thing I had to do.
-From a young age, I didn’t need to remind them to make their bed as it was listed on their daily routine chart.
+MADE THEIR BED FROM A YOUNG AGE – As much as I would’ve loved to have straightened the kids’ beds after they made them when they were younger (they were lumpy), I resisted because they had put in the effort and for that I am grateful.
+I also didn’t have time, and it was one less thing I had to do.
+From a young age I didn’t need to remind them to make their bed as it was listed on their daily routine chart.

-Today, the kids always make their bed before they go to school, I don’t even have to ask.
-The girls make their bed beautifully, my son not so much.
+Today, the kids always make their beds before they go to school, I don’t even have to ask.
+The girls make their beds beautifully, my son not so much.
 But as I mentioned above, I am just happy he has at least made it.

 this bedspread was purchased from Target last season